-Obviously, my little one doesn’t care that 5am is not a decent time to start the day, her beauty sleep is over and there’s no more talking on this subject!
+Obviously, my little ones don’t care that 5am is not a decent time to start the day, their beauty sleep is over and there’s no more talking on this subject!

 If l’m lucky enough, l get to make myself a cup of tea.
 And sometimes l even get to drink it.
 I know, how good is that?
 Give me a chocolate croissant next to my cup of tea and you’ve made my day.
 Oh, heavens!
 That’s what l call a treat!

 Now, it might not be the healtiest breakfast to have, especially if you are looking after your waistline, but one small treat now and then can’t do any harm.

 If anything, it will make you even more determined to go back to your healthier eating, isn’t it?

 Do you you make homemade chocolate croissants without puff pastry?

 Honestly, these are the best croissants l’ve ever had.
 You really have to smell the delicate aroma that fills the kitchen when they are baking in the oven.